magnusnissel/bad-data-guide/README.md

 ### Data are missing you know should be there

 Sometimes data are missing and you can't tell from the dataset itself, but you can still know because you know what the data purports to be about.
 If you have a dataset covering the United States then you can check to ensure all 50 states represented.
 (And don't forget about [the territories](https://en.wikipedia.org/wiki/Territories_of_the_United_States)—50 isn't the right number if the dataset includes Puerto Rico.)
 If you're dealing with a dataset of baseball players make sure it has the number of teams you expect.
 Verify that a few players who you know are included.
-Trust your intuition if something seems to missing and double-check with your source.
+Trust your intuition if something seems to missing and double-check with the source.
 The universe of your data might be smaller than you think.

 ### Rows or values are duplicated

 If the same row appears in your dataset more than once you should find out why.
 Sometimes it need not be a whole row.
 Some campaign finance data include "amendments" that use the same unique identifiers as the original transaction.
 If you didn't know that then any calculations you did with the data would be wrong.
 If something seems like it should be unique verify that it is.
-If you discover that it isn't, ask your source why.

 ### Spelling is inconsistent